Edward W. Carney Distinguished Service Award

 James C. Bradford Memorial Student Poster Award

-This is an award for the best poster presentation by a student or postdoctoral fellow at the annual meetings of the Society for Birth Defects Research and Prevention and Developmental Neurotoxicology Society (DNTS).
-It is sponsored by the Middle Atlantic Reproduction and Teratology Association (MARTA) and includes a cash prize.
+This award recognizes the best poster presentation by a student or postdoctoral fellow at the Annual Meetings of BDRP and DNTS and is jointly sponsored by the Middle Atlantic Reproduction and Teratology Association (MARTA) and Sanofi US.
+These awardees are selected by MARTA and will be announced during the BDRP Social Event & Awards Presentations.